lcorr8/qarma/README.md

 * A reward point system for people who find lost items, working name is "Qarma Points"

+* Eliminating the need to share any private information at all and facilitate the entire communication process between item owners and item finders

 * Incorporating the GPS coordinates of finders so the owner can know where their item is in the world

 * Allowing registered users to input credit card details so mailing labels can be printed automatically and the lost item can be easily sent back